-- Staff Bonuses ensure a cheque has been written or payments made prior to 30 June 2019 and PAYG withholding tax deducted. - Staff Holidays where practical, encourage staff to take holidays prior to 30 June 2019 or when cashing in holidays, the payment is made before 30 June 2019. - Superannuation for the year ending 30 June 2019, superannuation contributions can be paid for any eligible person: - Up to \$25,000 - People aged 65 years or over must satisfy a "work-test".
-The work test applies when you have turned 65 years until you turn 75 years, you must have worked at least 40 hours within 30 consecutive days in a financial year before your superannuation fund can accept any non concessional contributions for you. - Self-Employed Persons self-employed persons can obtain a superannuation deduction on the same basis as that adopted for employees. - Salary Sacrifice Arrangements salary sacrifice arrangements can be utilised to maximise superannuation contributions subject to the overall deduction limits. - Non-Concessional Contributions the nonconcessional contributions cap is \$100,000 for 2018/2019.
-The maximum bring forward cap is \$300,000 over a three year period.
-The Total
+- Staff Bonuses ensure a cheque has been written or payments made prior to 30th June 2020 and PAYG withholding tax deducted. - Staff Holidays where practical, encourage staff to take holidays prior to 30th June 2020 or when cashing in holidays, the payment is made before 30th June 2020. - Superannuation for the year ending 30th June 2020, superannuation contributions can be paid for any eligible person: - Up to 65 years of age \$25,000 - People aged 65 74 must be working for a minimum of 40 hours in any 30 consecutive day period to make voluntary contributions to their superannuation account.
+This is known as the "Superannuation Work Test". - Self-Employed Persons self-employed persons can obtain a superannuation deduction on the same basis as that adopted for employees. - Salary Sacrifice Arrangements salary sacrifice arrangements can be utilised to maximise superannuation contributions subject to the overall deduction limits. - Non-Concessional Contributions the non-concessional contributions cap is \$100,000 for 2019/20.
+If you are aged under 65, the bring-forward rule lets you make up to \$300,000 of non-concessional contributions over 3 years.
+If you are aged 65 to 74 you can make voluntary superannuation contributions in the first year after you retire without satisfying the work test, provided that you have less than \$300,000 in your superannuation account at the end of the previous financial year.
+You can only have \$1.6 million in superannuation in retirement funds used to commence a retirement income stream.
+(Taxation on earnings of a superannuation fund in retirement income stream is 0%). - Superannuation Minimum Contributions superannuation contributions have to be paid to all eligible employees who are paid, at least, \$450 gross per month. - Interest on Loan Funds interest can be claimed on loans taken out for business purposes or to purchase income producing properties and shares in companies.

-Superannuation Balance is a restriction on superannuation contributions that can be made.
-In 2018/2019 if you have more than \$1.6M in superannuation you cannot make non-concessional (after tax) contributions, receive spouse contributions or receive the government co-contributions.

-- Superannuation Minimum Contributions superannuation contributions have to be paid to all eligible employees who are paid, at least, \$450 gross per month. - Interest On Loan Funds interest can be claimed on loans taken out for business purposes or to buy income producing properties and/or shares. - Repairs & Maintenance ensure that the work has been completed prior to 30 June 2019. - Directors' Fees ensure cheques are drawn for payments made prior to 30 June 2019 and that PAYG Withholding Tax is deducted. - Travel Deductions: - Overseas prepare a full itinerary and diary. - Local more than six nights you are required to maintain a diary.
+- Repairs and Maintenance ensure that the work has been completed prior to 30th June 2020. - Directors' Fees ensure cheques are drawn for payments made prior to 30th June 2020 and that PAYG Withholding Tax is deducted. - Travel Deductions: - Overseas prepare a full itinerary and diary - Local away for more than 6 nights, you are required to maintain a diary